mah88/sfc-orchestrator/README.md

 During the Runtime Phase, Scaling-out may occurs or a healing for failed VNF instance is executed.
 Then the SFC Orchestrator will know about these changes in the network topology and start updating the Chain Paths (SFPs) using one of the SF scheduling algorithm (which is already configured in the properties file as discussed before).

+## Extensible SFC Orchestrator

+SFC Orchestrator uses an abstracted model for SFC, which provides the opportunity for extending the code with different SFC drivers that make use of the APIs provided by [ONOS SFC](https://wiki.onosproject.org/pages/viewpage.action?pageId=4163192) or [Openstack networking-sfc-api](https://docs.openstack.org/developer/networking-sfc/api.html) or any other SFC Implementations.